ericDeCourcy/butler/README.md

 ### Environment Variables

-CryptoButler uses `dotenv` for Env Var management.
+Butler uses `dotenv` for Env Var management.
 Copy the `.env.example` file to `.env` and use the guide below to fill out the variables:

 - `DISCORD_TOKEN` - Your Discord Bot Token, found [here](https://discordapp.com/developers/applications/me).
 - `DISCORDBOTS_TOKEN` [Optional] - Your DiscordBots.org API Key, used to inform DiscordBots of the Server Count.